h3xstream/waf-workshop/docs/03-sql-syntax.md

 ## Detection

 It is possible to identify SQL injection small expressions.
+However, the exploitation will required the help of utility functions such as `substring()` and `ascii()`.
+It will also include SQL keywords such as `UNION` and `SELECT`.
+Finally, some table names and column will used to extract the database schema structure (if the table name are not brute forced or known).
+All those keywords are likely to be search by WAF.

 ??? info "How to detect SQL injection"